Furkath/Lajolla_mod/project/report.md

 ### 4.1 PBR Scene Without Character

 I first built a PBR stage in Lajolla (this takes so many time actually :), next time I might come with a stronger script for format conversion but the good thing now is it is all using disney principled BSDF.
-Then I tried to put the character in the scene, but it turns out the lighting is not the same for NPR BSDF, and current state only includes the toon and sphere matcap, a combined test of cosine quantization looks too deem right now.
+Then I tried to put the character in the scene, but it turns out the lighting is not the same for NPR BSDF, and current state only includes the toon and sphere matcap, a combined test of cosine quantization can look dim right now.

 **All scenes rendered just by Lajolla renderer!**
 <table align="center">